Just-in-time inventory explained for modern manufacturers

 One of the best examples of just-in-time manufacturing is the Toyota Motor Corporation.
 In 2017, they reported a net profit of over $22 billion.
 They have been the top-performing automobile company for three years running.

-Toyota attribute their meteoric success to their commitment to just-in-time manufacturing.
+Toyota attributes its meteoric success to its commitment to just-in-time manufacturing.
 Despite some hiccups, it is clear to see that the use of just-in-time concepts has been a success.

 Recent developments in technology allow many scaling manufacturers to use cutting-edge techniques.

-Adopting just-in-time inventory management could help your business reach new heights.
+Adopting just-in-time is a simple inventory system for your business that helps you reach new heights.
 Find out how to implement a just-in-time system below.

 Perhaps you have started but are not sure where to go next.
 This is fine.
 Simplicity is the ultimate form of sophistication.
 This guide will help you identify and solve issues with just-in-time inventory.